SmartIntellect

 Drawer-style configuration to reduce context switching

 In the chart configuration process, I replaced traditional pop-ups with a drawer-style sidebar design.
-When users click “Add Chart,” a configuration panel slides in from the right side of the screen, guiding them to sequentially select key fields such as chart type, metrics, dimensions, and time range.
+When users click “Add Chart,” a configuration panel slides in from the right side of the screen, guiding them to sequentially select key fields.

 / 03